Thank you for reading our post, please rate this article at the end.

 The next step is to build the flooring after fully setting up and adjusting the trailer frame to your needs.

 People usually use 3/4-inch plywood to make the flooring base.
 To ensure structural integrity, you should use pressure-treated plywood.
-If you use other types of plywood, they will likely decompose from outdoor elements, like water splashing onto the bottom when driving.
+If you use other types of plywood, they will likely decompose due to outdoor elements, such as water splashing onto the bottom when driving.

 Undercoating will do its part, but why not go for extra strength and get pressure-treated plywood?